fusesource/hawtjni/maven-hawtjni-plugin/src/main/resources/project-template/readme.md

 You will have to become the superuser in order to be able to install the JNI libraries.

+### OS X Lion requirements

+Install brew.
+It will depends on XCode being installed along with the command line tools.
+Then use brew to install autoconf, automake, and libtool.

+    brew install autoconf automake libtool

 Building on Windows
 -------------------